-This is what some of our B&B customers say: “Thanks for your warm a...
+This is what some of our B&B customers say: “Thank you for the love...

 Tomdoun Hotel now permanently closed.
 An application to change the use of the...